zmkfirmware/zmk/docs/docs/features/studio.md

 ### GitHub Actions

-First add a `studio-rpc-usb-uart` to the `snippet` property of your build configuration, in the `build.yaml` file at the root of your user config.
+Add a `studio-rpc-usb-uart` to the `snippet` property of your build configuration, in the `build.yaml` file at the root of your user config.
+Enabling the `ZMK_STUDIO` Kconfig setting can also be done from the `build.yaml` file using the `cmake-args` property.

 For a split keyboard, you should do this _only_ for your central/left side, e.g.:

 ```yaml title="build.yaml"